1. Home »

 6. Petition for Settlement (Optional)

-Instead of filing a Closing Statement, an estate may be closed by petitioning for an order of complete settlement (once the period for submitting claims has passed).[23]
+Instead of filing a Closing Statement, an estate may be closed by petitioning for an order of complete settlement (once the period for submitting claims has passed).[22]
 The personal representative must give a Notice of Hearing to interested parties at least 14 days before the hearing, and if any of their contact information is unknown, publish it in a newspaper for three weeks.
-Proof of delivering the notice must be filed before or during the hearing.[24]
+Proof of delivering the notice must be filed before or at the hearing.[23]

-During the proceeding, the personal representative may request that the court approve an Account or propose a distribution schedule.
+During the proceeding, the personal representative may request that the court approve an Accounting or propose a distribution schedule.
 The court will then issue orders for the estate’s distribution and discharge the personal representative.

 7. File Verified Statement (Optional)